Pak Choi (Brassica rapa subsp. chinensis)

 Microgreens Corner is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Learn more.

 If you are a fan of Asian Cuisine, then this microgreen is for you!
 Pak Choi is a fast-growing microgreen that you can harvest and enjoy in just ten days!
 This sweet and mild tiny green is full of goodness and lovely taste.
-You can use it with your curry or simply as add a garnish to any meal!
+You can use it with your curry or simply as a garnish to any meal!

 What are Pak Choi Microgreens?